jakecyr/Subtotal-Object-Array/README.md

 # Subtotal JavaScript Object Array
 Subtotal JavaScript object array by change in a specified key.
-Originally made to add subtotals to an AngularJS generated HTML table.
+Originally made for an AngularJS subtotals HTML table.

 ### Example Usage